AhmedShawky02/SmartHealthcare-V1/README.md

   Manage appointments for doctors and nurses, including booking creation and retrieval.

 - **API Documentation:**
-  Detailed Swagger documentation for easy interaction and testing of all API endpoints.
+  Detailed Swagger , Postman documentation for easy interaction and testing of all API endpoints.

 ---